cball/fromrailstoember/source/5-you-already-understand-models.html.md

 ### Handling Validation Errors

 When calling `save()`, the server may return errors describing what went wrong.
 Ember Data provides support for these errors out of the box[^active-model-adapter].
-Let’s look at how you would log out error messages from a failed save of a user:
+Let’s look at how to log out error messages from a failed save of a user record:

 [^active-model-adapter]: Errors are supported out of the box if you use the `ActiveModelAdapter` in your application.
 Since you’re coming from Rails and likely using it for your API, your app should use this adapter.